 Builder icon on the left-hand navigation panel, and select

 Workflow (Date Time) block.

 Options tab, select your Business Hours set from the dropdown list.

-If you want to change your script based on specific date(s), specific time(s) or specific dates and times, select the applicable option as shown in the picture below.
-Then add your dates and/or times accordingly.
+If you want to change your script based on specific date(s), day(s), specific time(s), specific dates and times, or date/day/time ranges, select the applicable option as shown in the picture below.
+Then, add your dates, days, or times accordingly.